 This briefing provides a brief summary of the background to the development of pre-legislative scrutiny and an overview of the relevant parliamentary procedure.Jump to full report >>

-Section 2 looks at draft bills announced or published in the 2015 and 2017 Parliaments and their subsequent scrutiny.
+Section 2 of the paper looks at draft bills announced or published in the 2015 and 2017 Parliaments and their subsequent scrutiny.
 Also included are draft bills announced in the 2014-15 session subject to pre-legislative scrutiny in the subsequent 2015 Parliament.

-Seven proposals for draft legislation were announced during the 2015 Parliament; four draft bills and a set of draft clauses were published.
-All published draft legislation was scrutinised by the relevant select committee and one (the Investigatory Powers Bill) by three committees.
-Four received government responses and two of the draft bills were subsequently introduced in the House of Commons.
+Seven proposals for draft legislation were announced during the 2015 Parliament and five were published; four draft bills and a set of draft clauses.
+These were scrutinised by the relevant departmental select committee and one (the Investigatory Powers Bill) by three committees.

 Current 2017 Parliament

-Table 1 in the Appendix notes the number of bills published in each session since 1997-98 and Tables 2 and 3 detail all draft bills announced or published and their subsequent progress in the 2017 and the 2017 Parliaments to date.
+Table 1 in the Appendix notes the number of draft bills published in each session since 1997-98 and Tables 2 and 3 detail all draft bills announced or published and their subsequent progress in the 2015 and the 2017 Parliaments to date

-Links to draft bills before Parliament and associated documents are available on the Parliament website.
+Links to draft bills before Parliament and associated documents are available on the Parliamentary website.